Iveynganga/Movie-Recommender-System-Capstone-Project/README.md

 # 5. Effective for Sparse Data:
 Movie datasets are often sparse, meaning that many features (like cast or genre) don't apply to every movie.
 Cosine similarity handles this sparseness well by focusing on non-zero dimensions.

-# Why Collaborative Filtering?
-Compared to other methods like content-based filtering, which relies solely on movie features such as genre, director, and cast, collaborative filtering offers more diverse and unexpected recommendations, making the user experience better.
-Collaborative filtering can also handle large datasets effectively, making it suitable for platforms with extensive user and movie bases.
-It also adapts to changes in user preferences over time, ensuring recommendations remain relevant.

 # Methodology

 # Step 1: Loading of Data and Understanding the Dataset